cgos/google-certified-associate-cloud-engineer/README.md

 * REPAIRING - The instance is being repaired.
 This can happen because the instance encountered an internal error.
 During this time, the instance is unusable.
 If repair is successful, the instance returns to one of the above states.
 * TERMINATED - A user stopped the instance, or the instance encountered a failure.
 Start the instance again or delete it.

+Before connecting into a Windows instance you need to have a password generated.
+Then you can use any RDP client you want.

 ### Reviewing Compute Engine - Managed Instance Groups